mikedll/headshot/README.md

 ### Run Tests

-First, you need to create a .env.test with DB_URL, and you need to create the database that that points to.
+First, you need to create a `.env.test` file with DB_URL, and you need to create the database that that points to.

     mvn test